rajrushilmakkar/rajrushilmakkar/README.md

 I am a full-stack developer.
 I primarily work with Flutter and Golang at my current job with extensive use of different LLMs.
 Over the years, I have done some React projects, OpenCV projects with python, a few NLP projects but my main field of work has been mobile and web app development upto now.

-* 🌍  I'm based in India
+* 🌍  I'm based in Australia
 * ✉️  You can contact me at [rushilmakkar@gmail.com](mailto:rushilmakkar@gmail.com)
 * 🚀  I'm currently developing [Teachally](https://teachally.com/)
 * 🧠  I'm learning Kubernetes